 The malloc implementation in the GNU C Library (aka glibc or libc6), from version 2.24 to 2.26 on powerpc, and only in version 2.26 on i386, did not properly handle malloc calls with arguments close to SIZE_MAX and could return a pointer to a heap region that is smaller than requested, eventually leading to heap corruption.

-A vulnerability classified as problematic was found in GNU Binutils 2.45.
-Affected by this vulnerability is the function copy_section of the file binutils/objcopy.c.
-The manipulation leads to heap-based buffer overflow.
-Attacking locally is a requirement.
+A vulnerability, which was classified as critical, was found in GNU Binutils 2.43.
+Affected is the function bfd_elf_reloc_symbol_deleted_p of the file bfd/elflink.c of the component ld.
+The manipulation leads to memory corruption.
+It is possible to launch the attack remotely.
+The complexity of an attack is rather high.
+The exploitability is told to be difficult.
 The exploit has been disclosed to the public and may be used.
-The patch is named 08c3cbe5926e4d355b5cb70bbec2b1eeb40c2944.
+The patch is identified as b425859021d17adf62f06fb904797cf8642986ad.
 It is recommended to apply a patch to fix this issue.